K-PaaS/application-platform-guide-eng/user_guide/development_application/java.md

   ```

 4) pom.xml
-   - Maven Dependency being used at the Sample Application
+   - Maven Dependency being used in the Sample Application

    ```